jackzellweger/website/content/en/docs/concepts/overview/working-with-objects/namespaces.md

 ### Setting the namespace preference

 <!-- TODO: Improve writing, make easier to understand -->
-You can permanently save the namespace for all subsequent kubectl commands in that context.
+You can permanently save a namespace for all subsequent `kubectl` commands in your current context.

 ```shell
 kubectl config set-context --current --namespace=<insert-namespace-name-here>